Mongrel: Popular culture

 In the UK, author Jilly Cooper wrote books on mongrels: Intelligent and Loyal, which is one of the earliest works entirely dedicated to the type, and the series of children's books Little Mabel, which features the misadventures of a mongrel puppy called Mabel.
 To gather stories about mongrels for Intelligent and Loyal, Cooper put an advert in newspapers asking people to share stories about their pets for the book.

+The Brazilian vira-lata caramelo (caramel trashcan-tipper) (Note: The "caramelo" dog designation encompasses a range of different phenotypic traits, so long as they include the characteristic caramel-coloured coat.) are widely cherished in Brazil.
+They are both popularly and formally considered a national symbol, often associated with Brazilian diversity pride.